 We recommend prophylactic removal of wisdom teeth only where these teeth pose a high risk of future risk/complication.
 The removal of wisdom teeth is typically of least risk and easiest to perform between the ages of 12 and 18 years of age.
 The ideal period for removal depends on the individual and their development.
 If removal is delayed, the roots continue to develop and elongate and, in some cases, become curved – this greatly increases potential complications related to tooth removal.
 Additionally, the teeth may assume a more horizontal position over time and this also increases difficulty related to their removal.

-If you have further questions related to the surgical removal of impacted wisdom teeth at our clinic, please refer to our section on “Tooth Extraction & Wisdom Tooth Removal” which can be accessed from the “Services” tab in the menu above.
+If you have further questions related to the surgical removal of impacted wisdom teeth at our clinic, please refer to our section on “Tooth Extraction & Wisdom Tooth Removal”.

 We recommend to consult your Kitchener Dentist regarding the risks and benefits associated with wisdom tooth removal.

 Oral Surgery & Tooth Removal